 - ILO 1.
 Demonstrate in depth knowledge and understanding of the key technical disciplines required for guided weapon analysis. - ILO 2.
 Numerically analyse missile subsystems and evaluate their capabilities/performance as part of a guided weapon. - ILO 3.
-Design experiments/simulations to test both theoretical knowledge and physical systems and evaluate the results.
+Defend and justify design decisions using appropriate numerical analysis, both in written and oral form.